Amit Trivedi lets his music do the talking: ‘There’s one life. We take it way too seriously’

 “The world changes every six months,” he said.
 “A few days back, we were going crazy about Covid.
 The same time last year, we were going crazy about the [Ukraine] war.
 In between, my albums coming too much and too fast is not important.”
 What is important is: “We want hit songs, we want songs to work.”

-Trivedi reliably delivers chart-toppers (Badhaai Ho) alongside songs that slip under the radar.
+Trivedi reliably delivers chart-toppers (Badhaai Do) alongside songs that slip under the radar.
 This now includes the eight-track Almost Pyaar with DJ Mohabbat album.
 For once, the Trivedi-Kashyap combination, after such landmark collaborations as Dev.D, Bombay Velvet and Manmarziyaan, hasn’t become a rage.

 Instead, Qala, which Trivedi had assumed would be a sleeper hit like Lootera, became an instant success.
 “There is no way to predict what will work and won’t work,” Trivedi said.
 “While making Qala, we thought, this is great, but Almost Pyaar will destroy everything.
 That doesn’t seem to have happened.”